shwetaNayak19/EDA-Hotel-Bookings-Capstone-Project1/README.md

 For Exploratory Data Analysis (EDA), we have checked correlation of numerical data and time series analysis by plotting different graphs and charts.

-we have performed the exploratory data analysis to extract information from the data to
+we have performed the exploratory data analysis to extract information from the data

 From the analysis, we get